johnridesabike/acutis/docs/development.md

 contains the `render` function with the logic and data that must be global across the entire template tree.

-The specific "logic" here is how to use the output type, synchronously or asynchronously.
+The specific logic is how to use the output type, synchronously or asynchronously.
 This is why there are two functions to create render
 environments: